SamuelSwartzberg/flashcardifying_text_temp/inf.md

 quotes takes two strings, the opening and the closing quote, it may also take two more strings, which are for when there are nested.

-hyphens controls the behavior of hyphens. none|will not hyphenate, even if manually indicated via &shy;
+hyphens controls the behavior of hyphens. none|will not hyphenate, even if manually indicated via ＆shy;
-manual|only at places indicated via &shy;
+manual|only at places indicated via ＆shy;
 auto|language-dependent auto-hyphenation (may not work depending on platform or language)

 text-indent takes a <length-percentage> which specifies how much to indent the first line box.